mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2023a/README.md

 | MATLAB R2023a |  R2020b, R2021a, R2021b, R2022a, R2022b, R2023a |
 | MATLAB R2022b |  R2020a, R2020b, R2021a, R2021b, R2022a, R2022b |
 | MATLAB R2022a |  R2019b, R2020a, R2020b, R2021a, R2021b, R2022a |

+## How do I remotely connect to the server virtual machine?
+1. Select the `webapp-vm` virtual machine resource from the resource group where MATLAB Web App Server was deployed.
+1. Select `Connect` from the top navigation pane.
+1. Select `RDP` from the drop-down menu.
+1. In the IP address field, select the public IP address of the virtual machine.
+Leave the port as 3389.
+1. Click `Download RDP File` and open the file.
+1. Double-click the downloaded file to connect to the virtual machine.
+1. Log in using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: